FlavScents AInsights Entry for Heptanoic Acid (CAS: 111-14-8)

 1. Identity & Chemical Information

-Heptanoic acid, also known as enanthic acid, is a saturated fatty acid with the IUPAC name "heptanoic acid."
+Heptanoic acid, also known as enanthic acid, is a saturated fatty acid with the IUPAC name heptanoic acid.
 It is identified by the CAS number 111-14-8.
-The FEMA number for heptanoic acid is 2556.
-Other identifiers include the FL number 07.008 and CoE number 204.
-The molecular formula is C7H14O2, and it has a molecular weight of 130.18 g/mol.
-Heptanoic acid contains a carboxylic acid functional group, which contributes to its characteristic odor profile.
-The structure-odor relevance is significant as the carboxylic group imparts a pungent, rancid odor typical of medium-chain fatty acids.
+The FEMA number for heptanoic acid is 2558.
+Other identifiers include its FL number 08.011 and CoE number 184.
+The molecular formula of heptanoic acid is C7H14O2, and it has a molecular weight of 130.18 g/mol.
+Structurally, heptanoic acid consists of a seven-carbon chain terminating in a carboxylic acid group, which is crucial for its acidic properties and its role in flavor and fragrance applications.
+The carboxylic acid group contributes to its characteristic odor profile, which is often described as rancid or cheesy.

 Citation hooks: FlavScents; PubChem; FEMA